Cadwallader C. Washburn

 Cadwallader Colden Washburn (April 22, 1818 – May 14, 1882) was an American businessman, politician, and soldier who founded a mill that later became General Mills.
-A member of the Washburn family of Maine, he was a U.S. Congressman and governor of Wisconsin, and served as a general in the Union Army during the American Civil War.
+A member of the Washburn family of Maine, he was a U.S. representative and governor of Wisconsin, and served as a general in the Union Army during the American Civil War.

 Education and early career

-Washburn was born in Livermore (in modern-day Maine, then a part of Massachusetts), the son of Martha (née Benjamin) and Israel Washburn, Sr. He was one of seven brothers, who included Israel Washburn, Jr., Elihu B. Washburne, William D. Washburn, and Charles Ames Washburn.
+Washburn was born in Livermore (in modern-day Maine, then a part of Massachusetts), the son of Martha (née Benjamin) and Israel Washburn Sr. He was one of seven brothers, who included Israel Washburn Jr., Elihu B. Washburne, William D. Washburn, and Charles Ames Washburn.
 Washburn attended school in Wiscasset, Maine, and later taught there in 1838–1839.
 In 1839 he moved to Davenport, Iowa Territory, where he taught school, worked in a store, and worked as a surveyor.
 Inspired by his brother Elihu who set up a legal practice in nearby Galena, Illinois, he studied law.
 In 1842 he was admitted to the Wisconsin bar and moved to Mineral Point, Iowa County, Wisconsin Territory, where he began a legal practice.